-Two men found guilty of spying for China in the United Kingdom
+Two men found guilty of spying for China on Hong Kong dissidents in the UK

-Chi Leung Wai, a UK Border Force officer at Heathrow, and Chung Biu Yuen, a Hong Kong trade official in London, were convicted at the Old Bailey of assisting a foreign intelligence service and surveilling Hong Kong dissidents.
+Chi Leung "Peter" Wai, a UK Border Force officer at Heathrow, and Chung Biu "Bill" Yuen, a Hong Kong trade official based in London, were convicted at the Old Bailey of assisting a foreign intelligence service and conducting surveillance on dissidents.
 They are the first people in British history convicted of spying for China.
-Jurors could not reach a verdict on separate foreign interference charges under the National Security Act.
+A third accused, former Royal Marine Matthew Trickett, was found dead in a park after being bailed.

 Divergence score